What are the signs and symptoms of Fibromyalgia?

 Fibromyalgia can cause fatigue.
 This can range from a mild, tired feeling to severe exhaustion.
 Fatigue may come on suddenly and can drain you of all your energy.

 You may wake up feeling tired, even when you’ve had a good night’s rest.
 This is because Fibromyalgia can sometimes stop you from sleeping deeply enough to refresh yourself properly.
 This is often described as “non-restorative sleep.”

 Cognitive problems are issues related to thinking and learning.
 If you have fibromyalgia, you may have trouble remembering and learning new things, problems with attention and concentration.

 Due to the stiffness in your back and neck, you may also have frequent headaches.
 These can vary from mild to severe migraines.

 - Feeling too hot or too cold – this is because you’re not able to regulate your body temperature properly

 - Tingling, numbness, prickling or burning sensations in your hands and feet

 - In women, unusually painful periods

-If you are suffering these symptoms it is advisable you contact your GP for proper diagnosis and medical advice1.
+If you are suffering from these symptoms it is important that you contact your GP for proper diagnosis and medical advice1.

 Find out more about fibromyalgia here.